 Employees do not want to show up to work each day only to feel stressed out, unappreciated, and as if their place within the organization does not matter.

-This impact on turnover can bring with it a number of associated costs related to recruitment, lost productivity, and increased training.
+This impact on employee turnover can bring with it a number of associated costs related to recruitment, lost productivity, and increased training.
 Not only that, but if a micromanager is left to continue without repercussions, the cycle will only continue with new hires.